Public Transportation in Hamburg

 Getting Around in Hamburg

-The public transport in Hamburg and all of its surrounding metropolitan areas is extremely easy to use and also very well organized.
-Most of the information services and online systems are available in English for ease of use of visitors.
-There is an English interface on most of the ticket vending machines but their operation can still be very complicated.
-However, most of the primary railway and S-Bahn stations have service desks where people can purchase tickets and also gather general information.
+Public transport in Hamburg and all the surrounding metropolitan areas is extremely easy to use and very well organised.
+Most information services and online systems are available in English for ease of use by visitors.
+There is an English interface on most ticket machines, but they can still be very complicated to use.
+However, most of the main railway and tram stations have service desks where you can buy tickets and get general information.